-We are advised by our PRC legal adviser that a license for online transmission of audio-visual programs is required for the display of video content, including live video content, on our platform.
+We are advised by our PRC legal counsel that a license for online transmission of audio-visual programs is required for the display of video content, including live video content, on our platform.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation-Regulation on online transmission of audio-visual programs."
 We used to be a registered owner of such license when we were operating Xunlei Kankan business.
-However, when we disposed of Xunlei Kankan business to the purchaser in July 2015, the registered owner of such license was also changed to the purchaser.
-Our platform and software gather internet audio-video programs and contains user generated live video content, video clips and other media files.
-Our platform also offers online shows, online games and online drama performances.
-The broadcasters may also upload their recorded video clips to our platform.
-The live video industry is relatively new in China.
-Laws and regulations governing the operation of live video services are also developing and evolving.
-Substantial uncertainties exist with respect to the interpretation and implementation of the applicable laws and regulations.
-Relevant PRC government authorities may find that the license for online transmission of audio-visual programs is also required for our gathering and transmission of live video content, video clips and media files.
-If the relevant PRC authorities consider that we are operating relevant businesses without proper license, they may issue warnings, order us to rectify our violating operations and impose fines on us.
-In case of severe contravention as determined by relevant authorities in its discretion, they may ban the violating operations, seize our equipment in connection with such operations and impose a penalty of one to two times of the amount of the total investment in such operations.
-We are now in the process of obtaining a new license for online transmission of audio-visual programs and expect to obtain such license in late 2018.
+However, when we disposed of Xunlei Kankan business to a purchaser in July 2015, the registered owner of such license was also changed to the purchaser.
+After the disposal, Shenzhen Wangwenhua started to operate a live video business and a short video business.
+As advised by our PRC legal counsel, a license for online transmission of audio-visual programs is required for operating short video business and live video business.
+In June 2018, Shenzhen Wangwenhua acquired 80% of the equity interest of Henan Tourism Information Co., Ltd., or Henan Tourism, from an independent third party.
+Henan Tourism is a registered owner of the license for online transmission of audio-visual programs.
+However, Shenzhen Wangwenhua, the entity that operates both license-required businesses, is not a registered owner of the license for online transmission of audio-visual programs.
+As a result, relevant PRC government authorities may find that we are operating license-required business without obtaining a proper license, and thus may issue warnings, order us to rectify our violating operations and impose fines on us.
+In the case of serious violations as determined by relevant authorities at its discretion, they may ban the violating operations, seize our equipment in connection with such operations and impose a penalty of one to two times of the amount of the total investment in such operations.

 In addition, our cloud computing services provided to the internet users may be deemed to have included the content distribution network (CDN) services.
-With MIIT's recent promulgation of the Circular on Clearing up and Regulating the Internet Access Service Market in January 2017, our existing value-added telecommunication services license, or VATS License, must be updated to specifically cover the CDN services, which otherwise was not required in the past.
+With MIIT's issuance of the Circular on Clearing Up and Regulating the Internet Access Service Market in January 2017, our existing value-added telecommunication services license, or VATS License, must be updated to specifically cover the CDN services, which otherwise was not required in the past.
 Shenzhen Onething Technologies Co., Ltd., or Shenzhen Onething, a subsidiary of Shenzhen Xunlei has obtained from the relevant PRC authority an updated VATS License covering the CDN services.
 "Item 4.
 Information on the Company-B. Business Overview-Regulation-Regulation on telecommunications and internet information services."